Main

 We have recently added to the course a section on regulations related to air transport of radioactive dangerous goods.
 The training will be based on the International Air Transport Association (IATA) Dangerous Goods Regulations (DGR).
 Air cargo carriers are requiring proof that the shipper has completed IATA-based training before they will accept packages for air shipment.

-This course is approved for continuing education units from the American Academy of Health Physics (16 units).
+This course is approved for continuing education units by the American Academy of Health Physics (16 units).

 Roles of NRC and DOT